 When I received a call from Recycling Lives People, I was told quite quickly that it was a recruitment call for a company called Recycling Lives – having never heard of Recycling Lives before the recruiter gave me a detailed description of the business and charitable activities.

 Recycling Lives’s work rehabilitating ex-offenders, ex-servicemen, the homeless and the long-term unemployed through training and work experience really caught my attention.
 I have friends and family members who have struggled with long-term unemployment or to rebuild their lives after leaving the army so I had some personal understanding of how difficult this can be.

-This personal interest drove me to investigate RL more deeply, examining the website and finding out more about the company’s ethos and values.
+This personal interest drove me to investigate Recycling Lives more deeply, examining the website and finding out more about the company’s ethos and values.
 I found that the company – and the job role – really fit with my personal and professional goals, so I decided to make a formal application through the website.